JuanOnGit/CodeRetreat-Conway-s-Game-of-Life-Problem/README.md

 # CodeRetreat-Conway-s-Game-of-Life-Problem
 This is a clean start to the Conway's Game of Life.
+As part of the CodeRetreat in Omaha, 2015, the problem was given to solve the problem by Conway's Game of Life, essentially, create a story based on the below rules.

 Information for attempting to solve the problem:
 Problem: The game of Life, Conway